aws/amazon-vpc-cni-k8s/README.md

 Note that enabling/disabling this feature only affects whether newly created pods have an IPv6 interface created.
 Therefore, it is recommended that you reboot existing nodes after enabling/disabling this feature.
 Also note that if you are using this feature in conjunction with `ENABLE_POD_ENI` (Security Groups for Pods), the security group rules will NOT be applied to egressing IPv6 traffic.

+#### `DISABLE_POD_V6` (v1.15.0+)

+Type: Boolean as a String

+Default: `false`

+When `DISABLE_POD_V6` is set, the [tuning plugin](https://www.cni.dev/plugins/current/meta/tuning/) is chained and configured to disable IPv6 networking in each newly created pod network namespace.
+Set this variable when you have an IPv4 cluster and containerized applications that cannot tolerate IPv6 being enabled.
+Container runtimes such as `containerd` will enable IPv6 in newly created container network namespaces regardless of host settings.

+Note that if you set this while using Multus, you must ensure that any chained plugins do not depend on IPv6 networking.
+You must also ensure that chained plugins do not also modify these sysctls.

 ### VPC CNI Feature Matrix

 IP Mode | Secondary IP Mode | Prefix Delegation | Security Groups Per Pod | WARM & MIN IP/Prefix Targets | External SNAT